-Water, plumbing and bathroom fittings Repair category 2 Notes The property is understood to have a shared private water supply from an off-site well.
+F Water, plumbing and bathroom fittings Repair category 2 Notes The property is understood to have an exclusive private water supply that is drawn from an off-site well.
 Neither the reliability nor the purity of the water supply have been verified, and the purchaser must fully satisfy themselves in these respects prior to conclusion of missives.
 The valuation assumes that there are no issues with the reliability of the supply or the quality of the water.
 There is a requirement for private water supplies to be registered with the Local Authority.
 Where any aspects of the private water supply lie outwith the site boundaries, it must be confirmed that the rights of access for use and maintenance are legally enforceable.
 No tests of the plumbing installation have been undertaken.
 However, within the limitations of the inspection no significant defects were noted.
 Silicone seals and waterproof finishes in bath/shower rooms must be regularly checked and maintained in good order, to ensure that they remain watertight.
 Concealed plumbing and areas hidden beneath sanitaryware and kitchen units etc cannot be confirmed as being free from defect.
-It is not unusual for the seepage of water or hidden leaks to only become evident when floor coverings or fittings are removed in kitchens and bathrooms, revealing a need for repair works. evident when floor coverings or fittings are removed in kitchens and
+It is not unusual for the seepage of water or hidden leaks to only become evident when floor coverings or fittings are removed in kitchens and bathrooms, revealing a need for repair works.

 Heating and hot water

 Repair category 1

-Notes Oil fired heating systems must be examined and serviced annually by a qualified engineer, to ensure safe and efficient operation.
+Notes There is a biomass central heating and hot water system, via a wood pellet boiler.
+Heating and hot water systems must be examined and serviced annually by a qualified engineer, to ensure safe and efficient operation.
 A copy of the most recent inspection certificate, dated within the past 12 months, must be obtained before purchase.
-Any observations or recommendations made by the engineer in relation to the heating system or the condition and positioning of the oil storage tank must be noted, as these items may require attention.
+Any observations or recommendations made by the engineer in relation to the heating system must be noted, as these items may require attention.

 Drainage

 Repair category 1

-Notes It is understood that the property is connected to an exclusive septic tank that is located within the site.
+Notes It is understood that the property is connected to an exclusive septic tank that is located outwith the site in the field to the front.
 It must be confirmed that the private drainage system is registered with the Scottish Environment Protection Agency (SEPA).
 It is assumed that the tank has been regularly emptied and maintained, and documentation relating to this must be obtained.
 The drainage system was not tested and is assumed to be fully functional.
 However, the condition of underground drainage pipework can only be properly ascertained by a CCTV survey.
 No inspection covers have been raised.
+Where any aspects of the drainage system lie outwith the site boundaries, it must be confirmed that the rights of access for use and maintenance are legally enforceable.